sourcegraph/sourcegraph-public-snapshot/doc/code_insights/language_insight_quickstart.md

 If you are more interested tracking the historical or future result count of an arbitrary Sourcegraph search, [follow this tutorial](quickstart.md) instead.

-### 3. Once on the "Set up new language usage insight" form fields page, enter the repository you want to analyze.
+### 3. Once on the "Create new language usage insight" form fields page, enter the repository you want to analyze.

 Enter repositories in the repository URL format, like `github.com/Sourcegraph/Sourcegraph`.